mrkkrj/TrianglePP/README.md

 *CMake* support for both the example program and the GUI demonstrator were added later on and they work on both Linux and Windows.
 Also some basic Catch2 tests were added.

-Support for reading and writing of *Triangle*'s file formats and input data sanitizarion were also added recently.
+Support for reading and writing of *Triangle*'s file formats and input data sanitization were also added recently.

 ## Usage: